 The time following a DUI arrest can be confusing.
 The Law Offices of Richard S. Lawson wants to assist individuals through this process so that they can take the necessary steps toward a successful case resolution.
 If you or someone you love has been arrested, please view answers to some of the most commonly asked questions about DUI which are listed below.

 What is the first thing I should do after an arrest?

 If you have been arrested, the first thing that you should do upon being released is to request an Administrative License Suspension (ALS) hearing.
-This must be requested within ten days of the arrest.
+This must be requested within thirty days of the arrest.
 If it is not, then you are waiving your right to contest your license suspension, and the suspension will go into full effect.